-Roger Cohen for the New York Times recently surmised the seemingly hopeless future of the Israeli/Gaza crisis with this, “Shed a tear, shed a thousand, it makes no difference.”
+Roger Cohen for the New York Times once said, “Shed a tear, shed a thousand, it makes no difference.”

 Although he did not write those words in the context I am applying them to, I can’t help but think they are the sentiment most easily adopted by anyone who has watched the news this week.

 Shed a tear.
 Shed a thousand.
 It makes no difference.

 It feels heavy.
 Out of control.
 Frantic, spoiled, hopeless, despairing and fatalistic.

 In his brilliant book on the chronic depression of President Abraham Lincoln, Joshua Shenk says, “Hopelessness, in an extreme form, leads people to think that only one thing can break the cycle, and that is suicide.”
 He goes on to quote Edwin Shneidman, the creator of the field of suicide studies, “The single most dangerous word in all of suicidology, is the four-letter word only.”